 account, install the Google Cloud CLI, and configure the

 For more information, see Set up an account and a Cloud TPU project.

 Install the Google Cloud CLI

 The Google Cloud CLI contains tools and libraries for interacting with Google Cloud products and services.
 For more information, see Installing the Google Cloud CLI.

 Run the following commands to configure

-gcloud to use your GCP project and
+gcloud to use your Google Cloud

 install components needed for the TPU VM preview.

 $ gcloud config set account your-email-account $ gcloud config set project project-id